agsheves/decis-metaculus-bot1/README.md

 On May 15 I conducted a hard reset to the Metaculus main fork.
 Next we will
 - [ ] Add back logging functionality
-- [ ] REvert to Deepseek r1 (Groq) for primary analysis
+- [ ] Revert to Deepseek r1 (Groq) for primary analysis

 ## Issues, Tasks, Changelog

 * Need better records of how each question was handled
-  - [X] added logging to keep a better record of how each question was handled (resolved May 13)
+  - [ ] added logging to keep a better record of how each question was handled (resolved May 13)

 # General Tasks
 - [ ] Add and amend question parser from Orac